-2.1 The public health core courses (16 credit hours)
+2.1.2 The public health core courses (14 or 16 credit hours)

-Each student in the MPH program must complete these required public health component core courses:
+Each student in the MPH Program must complete these required public health component core courses:

-- Biostatistics: STAT 702 Statistical Methods for Social Sciences (3 credit hrs) OR STAT 703 Statistical Methods for Natural Scientists (3 credit hrs) - Environmental health sciences: DMP 806 Environmental Toxicology (2 credit hrs) - Epidemiology: DMP 708 Principles and Methods of Epidemiology (2 credit hrs) AND DMP 854 Disease Epidemiology (3 credit hrs) - Health services administration: HRIMD 720 Administration of Health Care Organizations (3 credit hrs) - Social and behavioral sciences: KIN 818 Social and Behavioral Basis of Public Health (3 credit hrs)
+- Biostatistics: 2 options: - a.
+STAT 702 Statistical Methods for Social Sciences (3 credit hrs) OR - b.
+STAT 703 Statistical Methods for Natural Scientists (3 credit hrs) - Environmental health sciences: DMP 806 Environmental Toxicology (2 credit hrs) - Epidemiology: 2 options: - a.
+DMP 754 Introduction to Epidemiology (3 credit hrs) OR - b.
+DMP 708 Veterinary Epidemiology (2 credit hrs) and DMP 854 Intermediate Epidemiology (3 credit hrs) (TOTAL of 5 credit hours) - Health services administration: HMD 720 Administration of Health Care Organizations (3 credit hrs) - Social and behavioral sciences: KIN 818 Social and Behavioral Basis of Public Health (3 credit hrs)

-2.2 Electives in the area of emphasis (20 credit hours)
+2.1.3 Required and elective courses in the area of emphasis (20-23 credit hours)

 Courses in the area of emphasis are determined by the student's program committee from the list of approved courses in the curriculum.
-An area of emphasis may be selected from food safety (Section 12.), human nutrition (Section 12.), human nutrition and physical activity (Section 12.), infectious diseases and zoonoses (Section 12.), or physical activity (Section 12.).
-A minimum of 20 credit hours in the area of emphasis is required for all students.
+Each student should select these courses from one of our four areas of emphasis: food safety and biosecurity (Section 12.4), infectious diseases and zoonoses (Section 12.5); public health nutrition (Section 12.6), or public health physical activity (Section 12.7).
+A minimum of 20-23 credit hours in the area of emphasis is required for all students.
+For those students admitted in Spring 2011 or subsequent semesters: a minimum of 3 credit hours of field experience is required for the degree.
+If field experience is not part of the culminating experience, then the requirement must be met with an additional 3 hour course.

-2.3 The capstone or culminating experience (6 credit hours)
+2.1.4 The capstone or culminating experience (6 credit hours)

-The student, in consultation with the major professor, will decide whether to pursue a supervised field experience or an applied research project in the form of a thesis, or a combined field experience and report.
-Specific policies and procedures governing the field experience are located in Section 12 of this HANDBOOK.
+The student, in consultation with the major professor, will decide whether to pursue (1) a supervised field experience, (2) an applied public health research project in the form of a thesis, or (3) a combined field experience and master's report for their capstone/culminating experience.
+Specific policies and procedures governing the field experience are located in

+Section 12.11 of this HANDBOOK.
 Placement and supervision of the field experience will be the responsibility of the student in consultation with the major professor.
 Guidelines for the master's thesis or report will be determined by the participating department and must meet the standards set by the Graduate School.
 Each participating department will determine the format (oral, written, or both) for the final examination of the student.
+For those students, admitted in Spring 2011 or subsequent semesters: a minimum of 3 credit hours of field experience is required for the degree; any field experience applied toward the capstone/culminating experience may also be applied toward the minimum field experience requirement.